kyma-project/busola/docs/extensibility/form-section.md

   - **scope** - either `namespace` or `cluster`.
 When set to `cluster`, namespaced resources are fetched from all Namespaces.
 Defaults to `cluster`.
   - **namespace** - Namespace to fetch resources from.
 Used only when scope is `namespace` and resources need to be fetched from a specific Namespace.
 Defaults to the active Namespace when omitted.
 - **required** - a boolean which specifies if a field is required.
 The default value is taken from CRD; if it doesn't exist in CRD, then it defaults to `false`.
-- **inputInfo** - a string that can be shown below the input field to guide the User how to fill in the input.
+- **inputInfo** - a string below the input field that shows how to fill in the input.
 - **description** - a string displayed in a tooltip when you hover over a question mark icon, next to the input's label.
 The default value is taken from the CustomResourceDefintion (CRD).

 #### Example